Last updated on November 25th, 2020

 7. Hemp seeds

-However, you might be hearing hemp seeds for the first time, but it is also a very high protein source.
-Yes, it is not that famous compared to chia seeds, but hempseed contains 10 grams protein per ounce (28 grams).
+However, you might be hearing about hemp seeds for the first time, but it is also a very high protein source.
+Yes, it is not that famous compared to chia seeds, but hempseed contains 10 grams of protein per ounce (28 grams).

-The protein found in hempseeds is 50% more than flaxseeds and chia seeds, which might be a fantastic fact for many to know.
+The protein found in hempseeds is 50% more than in flaxseeds and chia seeds, which might be a fantastic fact for many to know.

 Apart from protein, you can also get omega-3 and omega-6 fatty acids, calcium, selenium, magnesium, and zinc from it.